tblancog/crud/README.md

 # User Profile
-Small laravel project to show some CRUD operations on an user
+Small laravel project to demonstrate some CRUD operations on an user
 - Show user details
 - Modify an user
 - Upload a picture